Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 *"No comms in safe mode.
 They’ll need to be physically present and in front of the machine you’re gormlessly staring at this very second.
 Now... the button, please?"*

-"Right, right…" Ian pushed it.
+"Right, right..."
+Ian pushed it.
 Nothing very much seemed to happen, except that the monitor above his head went dark.
-A few seconds later, alien text that he probably couldn’t have read even if it was in English scrolled right-to-left across it, a bar filled across the top edge of the screen…
+A few seconds later, alien text that he probably couldn’t have read even if it was in English scrolled right-to-left across it, a bar filled across the top edge of the screen...

 ...And the gravity came on, the lights came up, and warmer air started to rush out of the vents.
 He heard dozens of discarded ball-bearings rattle and bounce onto the deck plating back behind him.

 "Bruuk?"

 Ian didn’t need to ask twice.
 The big Gaoian was on all fours, checking and then surging through the corridors to verify no new surprises were anywhere to be found.
 Ian did the same, from the opposite direction.
-They knew nobody was onboard, but…
+They knew nobody was onboard, but...

 With gravity on, it didn’t take them long.
 The plates along the worst gravity trap reset, too.
-Both of them honestly needed a bit to recharge, so having that taken care of…
+Both of them honestly needed a bit to recharge, so having that taken care of...

 "And you’re *sure* we’re safe?"